South Asian woman with arms crossed during a Zoom meeting, camera off while others smile onscreen.

 • You confuse clarity with conflict.

-(Cultural silence + corporate “niceness.”)
+(Cultural silence → corporate “niceness”)

-This isn’t about blaming your past.
-But if you don’t name it, it’ll keep running the show—through polished emails, micromanaging habits, and default phrases like “I’m just checking in…”
+But if you don’t name it, it will keep running the show—through polished emails, strained meetings, and those default phrases like:

 🛠️ Tools for Rewriting the Script (So It Stops Running You)